psu13/mutable-hakyll/posts/sept-shorts.md

 I have nothing more to say about this but plan to have a really good time.

 Edit: I actually do have one more thing to say about this.
-Seeing it again I'm struck by how unbelieveable it is that they could shoot this the way they did with the giant movie cameras of the time.
+Seeing it again I'm struck by how unbelievable it is that they could shoot this the way they did with the giant movie cameras of the time.
 And that this might not be appreciated enough in these days when you could just walk around the stage with a phone (or, more likely, any of the smaller digital cinema cameras, that are comparatively tiny) and do it (if you knew what you were doing).